American dipper

-The American dipper (Cinclus mexicanus), also known as a water ouzel, is a semiaquatic bird species native to western North America and parts of Central America.
+The American dipper (Cinclus mexicanus), also known as a water ouzel, is a semiaquatic bird species native from North America.

 Description

-The American dipper is a stocky grey bird with a head sometimes tinged with brown, and white feathers on the eyelids that cause the eyes to flash white as the bird blinks.
+The American dipper is a stocky, grey bird with a head sometimes tinged with brown, and white feathers on the eyelids that cause the eyes to flash white as the bird blinks.
 On average, it measures 16.5 cm in length, has a wingspan of 23 cm, and weighs 46 g.

 Taxonomy

-The American dipper was described by the English zoologist William Swainson in 1827 based on a specimen that had been collected in Mexico by the English naturalist William Bullock.
+The American dipper was described by English zoologist William Swainson in 1827 based on a specimen that had been collected in Mexico by English naturalist William Bullock.
 Swainson placed the new species with the dippers in the genus Cinclus and coined the current binomial name Cinclus mexicanus.
 The type locality is Temascaltepec de González in Mexico.